SeerUK/ng2-boilerplate/README.md

 # ng2-boilerplate

-An opinionated, experimental Angular 2 / Webpack boilerplate.
+An opinionated, experimental Angular 2 / Webpack boilerplate with tree-shaking.

 Current feature-set out of the box is:
 * Angular 2 + Typscript set up.
+    * The production build tasks produce tree-shaken output.
 * Code style issues reported via TSLint, also using Codelyzer.
 * Unit testing + code coverage with Karma, Jasmine, and Istanbul.
     * Code coverage reports show the TypeScript source (almost, unfortunately transformations from